Digitalist-Open-Cloud/Kuberenetes-Ingress-Script-Injection-Operator/README.md

 # ingress-injection

-A [KISS](https://en.wikipedia.org/wiki/KISS_principle)-styled operator, doing one thing - injects html in nginx ingress resources based on annotations, and using configmaps as sources.
+A [KISS](https://en.wikipedia.org/wiki/KISS_principle)-styled operator, doing one thing - injecting html in nginx ingress resources based on annotations, and using configmaps as sources for the html.

 Install the operator (see Installation)

-Create a configmap, like:
+Create a configmap, like (here the HTML is a simple JavaScript, printing "bar" in the web browser console):

 ```sh
 apiVersion: v1